DougieLawson/backlight_dimmer/README.md

 + systemd timer used to run at boot
 + Regarding the touch screen, the device disables it after dimming the screen.
 Then, when the user taps on the screen, it brightens the screen and enables the touch screen inputs.
 This way, we avoid propagating the mouse inputs when we can't see the screen. **(which was an issue in the original repo)**

+- A new issue is that when the user drags, xprintidle cannot detect it.

 ## Running
 Simply type in the terminal of the project's directory:
 ```